 First things first, no potpourri is complete without pine cones.
 I’m lucky that I live next to so many rolling fields and woods, on one walk I managed to pick up a whole bag full of pine cones of all different shapes and sizes and the best thing … they’re free!
 Don’t be disheartened if you don’t live near woods though; shops sell bags of pine cones for cheap.
 Once home, I brushed out all the mud that was stuck to the cones themselves.
 I tried not to wash them too much as I quite like the natural woody earthy smells that come from the cones.

-The smell of oranges make my Christmas and drying out slices is one of my favourite Christmas traditions.
+The smell of orange makes my Christmas and drying out slices is one of my favourite Christmas traditions.
 Once the slices are dried, I not only use them in my potpourri but also as tree decorations and as my theme is natural this year, the slices work a treat!
-I slice the oranges into thin slices and lay them on some kitchen towel to absorb excess juice; I leave these for around 30 mins to absorb as much as possible.
+I sliced the oranges thinly and lay them on some kitchen towel to absorb excess juice; I leave these for around 30 mins to absorb as much as possible.
 Once drained, I spaced them out evenly on a baking tray and put them in the oven on a low heat for 2-3 hours (I recommend 80 degrees).
 Once thoroughly dried out and firm I took them out and allowed them to cool, then I put them in the bowl with my pine cones.
-For the tree decorations, I simply threaded a bit of twine through them and tied a knot so they could hang properly.
+For the tree decorations, I threaded a bit of twine through them and tied a knot so that they could hang properly.

-I have a few bowls of these around the house, and they make such a difference!
+I have a few bowls of these around the house and they make such a difference!
 Waking up and instantly smelling Christmas is wonderful.
-As long as you store the potpourri in an airtight container, you can use it year after year.
+If you store the potpourri in an airtight container, you can use it year after year.
 I tend to freshen the scent up after a few uses by dabbing some refresher oil on from Marks and Spencer.